mirthAI/DCFormer/README.md

 [DCFormer: Efficient 3D Vision Encoder for Medical Vision-Language Models](https://arxiv.org/abs/2502.05091)

 ---
-## 📌 Overview
+## 📌 Abstract

-**DCFormer** is an efficient 3D vision encoder designed to scale Vision-Language Models (VLMs) to high-resolution volumetric data.
-Unlike computationally expensive ViTs or heavy 3D CNNs, DCFormer factorizes 3D convolutions into **three parallel 1D convolutions** along depth, height, and width — reducing FLOPs and parameter count while preserving spatial context.

-> 💡 Integrated into a CLIP-based vision-language framework, DCFormer achieves **state-of-the-art performance** in zero-shot and fine-tuned pathology detection and image-text retrieval on the large-scale **CT-RATE** dataset.
+Vision-language models (VLMs) have been widely applied to 2D medical image analysis due to their ability to align visual and textual representations.
+However, extending VLMs to 3D imaging remains computationally challenging.
+Existing 3D VLMs often rely on Vision Transformers (ViTs), which are computationally expensive due to the quadratic complexity of self-attention, or on 3D convolutions, which require large numbers of parameters and FLOPs as kernel size increases.
+We introduce DCFormer, an efficient 3D image encoder that factorizes 3D convolutions into three parallel 1D convolutions along the depth, height, and width dimensions.
+This design preserves spatial information while significantly reducing computational cost.
+Integrated into a CLIP-based vision-language framework, DCFormer is trained and evaluated on CT-RATE, a dataset of 50,188 paired 3D chest CT volumes and radiology reports.
+In zero-shot and fine-tuned detection of 18 pathologies, as well as in image–text retrieval tasks, DCFormer consistently outperforms state-of-the-art 3D vision encoders, including CT-ViT, ViT, ConvNeXt, PoolFormer, and TransUNet.
+These results highlight DCFormer’s potential for scalable, clinically deployable 3D medical VLMs.

 ---